From Brown University, Faculty Rules and Regulations, Part 4, Section 11, IIA

 c.
 When a complaint is made in a department which by reason of insufficient number of available Faculty finds that it cannot carry on the described procedure, this circumstance shall be made known to the Dean of the Graduate School, who shall devise a special procedure for hearing the complaint, following as closely as practicable the model of the regular procedure.
 The special procedure may involve the ad hoc enlistment of faculty members from other departments or from the Graduate Council.

 d.
-For the purposes of section 3.c., a conflict of interest shall be understood to mean involved in previous stages of the grievance process, being an advisor or mentor of any of the parties in the dispute, or having a significant personal or professional relationship with an invo
+For the purpose of section 3.c, a conflict of interest shall be understood to mean involved in previous stages of the grievance process, being an advisor or mentor of any of the parties in the dispute, or having a significant personal or professional relationship with an involved party.